hanneshapke/pyzillow/README.rst

 PyZillow 0.5.5
 ==================

 PyZillow is a Python wrapper for Zillow's API (http://www.zillow.com/howto/api/APIOverview.htm).
+With PyZillow, you can directly convert a physical address or a Zillow ID into real estate data from the Zillow database.

 Currently, PyZillow supports the **GetDeepSearchResults** and **GetUpdatedPropertyDetails** API endpoints.

-With PyZillow, you are able to directly convert an address/zipcode (GetDeepSearchResults API) or Zillow ID (GetUpdatedPropertyDetails API) into real estate data from the Zillow database.

 **Documentation available here**: http://pyzillow.readthedocs.org/en/latest/